Tony P. Moore: Background

 Tony Moore started out as a public works administrator for the town of Winterville.
 He was also a teacher at Pitt county school.
-Moore later headed the North Carolina Driving School.
-The North Carolina Driving School has over161 experienced and dedicated instructors and serves over 23,000 Public School students each year.
+Moore later worked for the North Carolina Driving School.

 He graduated from Lenoir Community college in 1971 with an associate graduate degree in 1971.
 He also graduated from Appalachian State University in 1983 with a bachelor's degree and he earned a master's degree in education in 1987 from East Carolina University in 1987.
 State Senate elections were redrawn for 2004, such that the district contained less of Pitt County joined with Greene and part of Wayne County putting Moore in the same district as incumbent democratic State Senator John H. Kerr, III of Wayne County.
 Moore switched parties to Republican and opposed Kerr in the General Election, but lost the seat.